Michael Rubenstein Joins Pennington Partners as Director of Estate and Wealth Planning

 A renowned estate planning attorney, Rubenstein will support Pennington's national network of ultra-high net worth families

 HOUSTON, Oct.
-3, 2022 Pennington Partners, a multi-family office that specializes in working with entrepreneurs, family offices, and their families, has announced that Michael K. Rubenstein has joined the firm and will lead Estate and Wealth Planning.
-Along with the opening of our Houston office, new members joining the firm's leadership and advisory board, and surpassing $1.7B in AUM, the hiring of Rubenstein represents Pennington's continued growth as it develops an expanded offering tailored to the particular requirements of each family it works with.
+3, 2022 Pennington Partners, a multi-family office that specializes in working with entrepreneurs, family offices, and their families, has announced that Michael Rubenstein has joined the firm and will lead its Estate and Wealth Planning services.
+Along with the opening of our Houston office, new members joining the firm's leadership and advisory board, and surpassing $1.7B in AUM, the hiring of Rubenstein represents Pennington's continued growth as it develops an expanded offering tailored to the particular requirements of each family with whom it works.

 Rubenstein joins Pennington after 38 years of practicing law, most recently at Schlanger Silver, a Houston-based law firm specializing in litigation, business, tax, and family law.
 As a partner and leader in the firm's estate planning division, Rubenstein has advised high-net-worth families, business owners, entrepreneurs, public company executives, and real estate developers.
 He has built a strong reputation locally assisting clients with their various trust and estate needs, as well as serving in key leadership positions with the Jewish Federation, Houston Jewish Community Foundation, Vita Living, Anti-Defamation League, Holocaust Museum-Houston, and the Emery Weiner School.
 He received his undergraduate and law degrees from the University of Texas at Austin and a Masters in Tax from New York University; additionally, H-Texas Magazine designated him a Top Lawyer In Houston.